wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/how-to-wire-a-robot.rst

 Requires: Wire Stripper, Small Flat Screwdriver, 10 or 12 AWG (4 - 6 :math:`mm^2`) wire, 10 or 12 AWG (4 - 6 :math:`mm^2`) fork/ring terminals (terminal controllers only), wire crimper

-For Victor SPX or other wire integrated motor controllers (top image):
+For SPARK MAX or other wire integrated motor controllers (top image):

-- Cut and strip the red and black power input wires wire, then insert into one of the 40A (larger) Wago terminal pairs.
+- Cut and strip the red and black power input wires, then insert into one of the 40A (larger) Wago terminal pairs.

 For terminal motor controllers (bottom image):